delhoume/trmnl_universal_plugin/README.md

 <img width="815" height="487" alt="image" src="https://github.com/user-attachments/assets/dce56eb7-698e-49a2-9231-2a5201182b2e" />

-*mapping can be used to access different nodes in the polled address response**, or to adapt the markup to a different polling json structre.
+mapping can be used to access different nodes in the polled address response, or to adapt the markup to a different polling json structure.